AIGAdc/dcdesignweek.org/_events/cannabis-to-the-rescue-a-fast-growing-industry-and-an-unexpected-client.markdown

   non-member-button-label: "$10 — Non-members"
 venue:
   name: Zoom
-has-speakers:
+has-speakers: true
 speakers:
 - name: Julia Ames
   pronouns: she | her
   title: Founder & Chief Creative Officer
-    bio: An award-winning designer and creative director, Julia founded Spoolia Design in 2008.
+  bio: An award-winning designer and creative director, Julia founded Spoolia Design
+    in 2008.
 Her vision drives what is now Humankind Studio to create memorable work with impact.
 Julia earned an MFA from SVA and has worked for Design Army and The New York Times Co, among others.
   website-label:
   website-url:
+  color-background: cinnabar
+  color-text: celeste
+  default-expanded: false
 - name: Micah Greenberg
   pronouns: he | him
   title: Content Lead
   bio: Micah is Humankind Studio’s resident brand guru and wordsmith.
-He names companies and builds breakthrough strategies for brand launches and creative campaigns.
+He names companies
+    and builds breakthrough strategies for brand launches and creative campaigns.
     He’s worked at NPR and The Atlantic, and holds a BA from Brown University in Media Studies and Creative Writing.
   website-label:
   website-url:
+  color-background: cinnabar
+  color-text: celeste
+  default-expanded: false
 - name: Patti Look
   pronouns: she | her
   title: Art Director
-    bio: Patti is an NYC-based art director who loves to see branding, CPG, and retail design come alive in the real world.
+  bio: Patti is an NYC-based art director who loves to see branding, CPG, and retail
+    design come alive in the real world.
 She enjoys seeking out other DMV/Terp transplants, running, and ice cream.
 Patti earned a BA from the University of Maryland and has worked for UMD, Daily Burn, and New York Road Runners, among others.
   website-label:
   website-url:
+  color-background: cinnabar
+  color-text: celeste
+  default-expanded: false
 platform:
   is-in-person: false
   remote-body: "This event will be streamed via Zoom: \n- In order to participate